williampiat3/ImprovingPSRemotePlay/multitreaded_vpn.md

 * You want the security packages
 * Yes you want to reboot

-Make the credentials by running `pivpn add` and this will create the conf file that you will have to change later on
+Make the credentials by running `pivpn add` and this will create the conf file that you will have to change later on.
+The name entered here during the process of creating credentials is *psremote*.

 ## Open up the 51820 port on your router